Ilocos Norte National High School: History

 During the Japanese occupation of the Philippines Girls and Boys were segregated into two separate buildings known as the Boy's High School and the Girl's High School, but after some time it was destroyed, the source of which is unknown.
-However, with the aid of the U.S.A under the Rehabilitation Act of 1946 the destroyed building was rehabilitated.
+However, with the aid of the United States under the Rehabilitation Act of 194 the destroyed building was rehabilitated.